 Cook the mixture on a low heat for 20mins to reduce the mixture and cook the gram flour.

-Gently lower the fried fish into this mixture and cook covered (dhum) on a low heat for 5mins or until the fish cooks through.
+Just before serving, gently lower the fried fish into this mixture and cook covered (dhum) on a low heat for 5mins or until the fish cooks through.